rudneir2/productfeedback-sentinel-dataconnector-cef-brokenlink/README.md

 **The issue:** if you have python3 installed on your Linux box, the command above will not work properly and you won't have rsyslog daemon configured!!

-**Feedback:** as a suggestion, PG can provide a simple WARNING statement below the command, in the Sentinel page, explaining that if you use python3, the line command should be like this:
+**Feedback:** as a suggestion, PG can provide a simple WARNING statement below the command, in the Sentinel page, explaining that if you use python3, the line command should be like this (see the highlighted part of command):

 sudo wget -O Forwarder_AMA_installer.py https://raw.githubusercontent.com/Azure/Azure-Sentinel/master/DataConnectors/Syslog/Forwarder_AMA_installer.py&&sudo **python3** Forwarder_AMA_installer.py

 below is a draft of how it could be:

 <img width="769" alt="image" src="https://github.com/rudneir2/productfeedback-sentinel-dataconnector-cef-brokenlink/assets/97529152/c5559c6a-8874-429b-8362-84152035170b">

+## why the feedback/resolution is important?

+many customers that run the command per Sentinel instruction don't observe the detail and the command run executing **only** the first command **wget**, and bring a very discrete error on Linux screen log.